moirahartigan/lets-cook-it/README.md

 - **Resetting Password When Users Forget It:** To achieve this, an e-mail address is probably required for creating an account.
 The current primary purpose of the website is to provide easy access to the platform so do not ask e-mail address to create an account.
 In addition, do not know how to implement this with my current skills, decide to leave this out

-- **“Like” Reaction By Other Users:** Do not know how to achieve this with my current skill and do not have time to learn so decide to leave this out
+- **“Like” Reaction By Other Users:** Do not have time to learn so decide to leave this out